 EARLY PRAISE

 " ... a highly engaging immersion into the stove-hot WWII theater in northern France, featuring a strong heroine and a cast of characters whose true nature one cannot always trust.
-The multi-layered story combines suspense, espionage, and romance in a tense drama reminiscent of Kristin Hannah’s The Nightingale.”
+The multi-layered story combines suspense, espionage, and romance in a tense drama reminiscent of Kristin Hannah’s The Nightingale.” — Mike Krentz, award-winning author of the Dr. Zack Winston and Mahoney & Squire series

-“Arthur McMaster’s Orchards of Our Mothers provides an exciting glimpse into the clouds of darkness, secrecy, and danger that shadowed allied OSS operations in France in 1944 and the post-war years.
+“Arthur McMaster’s In the Orchards of Shadow and Light provides an exciting glimpse into the clouds of darkness, secrecy, and danger that shadowed allied OSS operations in France in 1944 and the post-war years.
 He offers detailed depictions of not only the physical challenges, but also the emotional costs paid by agents and French partisans alike.
 But not all grudges and threats ended with the war, as McMaster’s well-drawn characters of Claire, Jacques, Nina and others reveal.
-Arthur McMaster effectively leverages his real-life experiences in military intelligence and espionage to create a smooth blend of action, intrigue, and romance that will entertain historical fiction enthusiasts and have them clamoring for more in the series."
+Arthur McMaster effectively leverages his real-life experiences in military intelligence and espionage to create a smooth blend of action, intrigue, and romance that will entertain historical fiction enthusiasts and have them clamoring for more in the series." — James D. Brewer, author Blood on the Crossties